-In addition, non-compliance with CUSOM Immunization Requirements will result in inability to participate in any clinical experiences.
-This may result in academic probation, Academic Performance, Promotion and Standards (APPS) Committee hearing, delay in graduation, or even dismissal from the program.
+In addition, non-compliance with CUSOM Vaccination Requirements may result in inability to participate in any clinical experiences, including, but not limited to, EMT training, physician shadowing, health outreach events, or local, regional, national or international mission trips.
+This may result in unexcused absences leading to failure of a course, referral to the Academic Performance, Promotion and Standards (APPS) Committee, Academic Probation, Suspension, delay in graduation, or even Dismissal from the program.